Earliest films lost

 First feature films

 Walter Brown (later known as W. Franklyn Barrett) is believed to have made the first fictional films in New Zealand.
 He filmed a staged boxing match in 1901, and in 1902 made A message from Mars.
-Three years later Joseph Perry filmed a re-enactment of British explorer James Cook's 1769 Gisborne landing.
+Three years later Joseph Perry filmed a re-enactment of James Cook's 1769 landing in Gisborne.

 Short dramatic narratives were made by Gaston Méliès, a French film-maker who brought an American film crew to New Zealand in 1912.
 The results included three short romance stories (two based on Māori legends), shot in Rotorua using a mostly Māori cast.
 They screened in the United States but not in New Zealand.